LimbersMay/remember-tabs-extension/README.md

 ```

 **By default**, the extension will use the ChromeLocalStorage class to save the tabs.
 However, the syntax in this class is only available
-in a Chrome extension, so you will need to switchxb to the ChromeMokeLocalStorage and MokeLocalTab classes to run the
+in a Chrome extension, so you will need to switch to the ChromeMokeLocalStorage and MokeLocalTab classes to run the
 extension in development mode.

 **You need to change it in the following files**: